-Our approach relies on using averaged atom-centered embedding parameters that are different for all chemically non-identical atoms in a solvent molecule.
-At least two criteria should be satisfied for our approach to be successful: 1) the ESP of a solvent molecule should be sufficiently accurate when using the averaged embedding parameters and 2) molecular properties of solvated molecules should be accurate when using averaged parameters on all or part of the solvent molecules.
-We will start by examining the variation of the parameters with geometry (Section 3.1) and basis set (Section 3.2) and analyse the solvent ESP in Section 3.3.
+ESP of a solvent molecule should be sufficiently accurate when using the averaged embedding parameters and 2) molecular properties of solvated molecules should be accurate when using averaged parameters on all or part of the solvent molecules.
+We will start by examining the variation of the parameters with geometry (Section 3.1) and basis set (Section 3.2) and analyze the solvent ESP in Section 3.3.
 In Section 3.4, we will show how accurate embedding potentials can be made at reduced computational cost by combining the averaged parameters with more accurate geometry-specific parameters for the innermost molecules.

-3.1 Structural variation of the parameters
+3.1.
+Structural Variation of the Parameters.
 The distribution of ESP-fitted partial charges and isotropic polarizabilities among 1000 geometries of different solvents is shown in Figures 2 and 3, respectively.
 The figures contain the maximum, minimum, lower quartile, median and upper quartile as horizontal bars and the distribution of all parameters as the shaded area.
-The average parameters for all solvents are tabulated in the Supporting Information (Table SI-I) together with figures showing the variation of the parameters for the remaining solvents (Figures SI-1 and SI-2).
+The averaged parameters for all solvents are tabulated in the Supporting Information (Table SI-I) together with figures showing the variation of the parameters for the remaining solvents (Figures SI-1 and SI-2).